 It’s all about low heat and having the lid on.
 So make sure your pan/pot has a fitting one.
 This is where giving you a cooking time would be pointless.
-Every pan shape will determine the cooking time, which is not a good thing, because you don’t want too much browning on the outside of the omelette (french omelettes aren’t actually browned at all most times).
+Every pan shape will determine the cooking time, which is not a good thing, because you don’t want too much browning on the outside of the omelette (true french omelets aren’t actually browned at all).
 If you want a tall omelette like the one in the picture (a little over an inch tall) that took about 10 mins undisturbed and with the lid on the entire time in the lowest heat setting.
 Classic tortilla española browning.
 Not bad.
 The core was still a bit creamy but that can be a feature if you know what I’m talking about.
 Use a thermometer to check the core temperature.
 Make sure is around 75C-80C tops.

 The good ole’ tortilla flip trick.

-Ok, perhaps one of the most daunting cooking maneuvers I know of.
-It can easily end up in disaster but might be necessary and possibly the only solution when an omelette of this kind hasn’t reached the proper core temperature while the exterior is already cooked properly.
-For the record, I didn’t flip mine because I didn’t need to, but in the past and depending on all those cooking variables I won’t bore you with tonight, the core might be simply too runny and the browning on the outside about to get too dark.
+Perhaps one of the most daunting cooking maneuvers in the kitchen.
+It can easily end up in disaster when the omelet hasn’t reached the proper core temperature while the exterior is already cooked properly.
+Or if the omelet is stuck to the pan (a true kitchen nightmare) For the record, I didn’t flip mine because I didn’t need to, but in the past and depending on all those cooking variables (I won’t bore you with), the core might simply be too runny and the browning on the outside about to get too dark.

 Time to flip that bad boy.
-I usually use a small cutting board slightly bigger than the pan, make sure the cutting board covers the whole area of the pan.
+I usually use a small cutting board slightly bigger than the circumference of the pan, make sure the cutting board covers the whole area of the pan.
 Press the cutting board against the pan.
-Expect spillage, oh yeah.
-Pull this maneuver over the sink or something.
-Press the cutting board against the top of the skillet, flip the 2 together making sure the cutting board is at all times pressed against the pan (can’t stress this enough) Place the pan back on the stove or the counter top.
-Slide the flipped omelette back into the pan.
+Expect spillage, oh yeah, it happens often.
+Pull this maneuver over the sink or something you can easily clean later.
+Press the cutting board against the top of the skillet, flip the 2 together making sure the cutting board is at all times pressed against the pan (can’t stress this enough) Place the pan back on the stove or the countertop.
+Slide the flipped omelet back into the pan.
 Finish the cooking that way.
 Good luck.
 The importance of a good nonstick pan here speaks for itself.